Houston Texans: Andrew Jackson, ILB, Western Kentucky

 Smith notched a total of 45 tackles, five passes broken up and three interceptions in 2013.
 He had another solid season for Louisville in 2012.
 The junior recorded 73 tackles, seven passes broken up and a forced fumble, but zero interceptions.
 Smith was a First-Team All-Big East selection in 2011.
 The sophomore had a big impact for Louisville's defense, totaling 84 tackles with nine passes broken up, three forced fumbles and one interception.

 St. Louis Rams: Xavier Grimble, TE, USC

-The Rams grab a tight end to back up Jared Cook.
-Lance Kendricks has been a bust.
+The Rams grab a tight end to backup Jared Cook.

 An ankle injury held back Grimble in his final collegiate season.
 In 2013, he dragged down 25 receptions for 271 yards with two scores.
 Grimble made his presence felt with a solid 2012 season.
 He hauled in 29 receptions for 316 yards and five touchdowns.
 Grimble (6-4, 257) showcased some impressive, natural receiving ability.
 Beyond that, he has quickness and athleticism.
 Grimble should improve his blocking ability, but he could have starting potential for the NFL.

 The Lions could use more help at linebacker.